nrfconnect/sdk-nrf/doc/nrf/gs_installing.rst

           Open a command-line window and enter the commands below.

-          If you did not install the toolchain in the recommended folder, change the value of GNUARMEMB_TOOLCHAIN_PATH to the folder you used and make sure to provide the name of the *version-folder*.
+          If you did not install the toolchain in the recommended folder, change the value of :envvar:`GNUARMEMB_TOOLCHAIN_PATH` to the folder you used and make sure to provide the name of the *version-folder*.

             .. parsed-literal::
                :class: highlight